+Future releases of Samba for VSI OpenVMS will require VSI OpenVMS 8.4-2L1 or higher for Integrity.

-- For Itanium servers, VSI OpenVMS Version 8.4-1H1 or higher - For x86-64 servers, VSI OpenVMS Version V9.2 - VSI TCP/IP Services for OpenVMS, HPE TCP/IP Services for OpenVMS, or MultiNet TCP/IP - The software must be installed and used on an ODS-5-enabled file system; the software cannot be installed on an ODS-2 file system and ODS-2 file systems cannot be used for file shares - The OpenVMS internationalization data kit (VMSI18N) must be installed in order for Samba to be able to correctly support international characters in file names
+- VSI TCP/IP Services for OpenVMS, HPE TCP/IP Services for VSI OpenVMS, or MultiNet TCP/IP. - The software must be installed and used on an ODS-5-enabled file system; the software cannot be installed on an ODS-2 file system and ODS-2 file systems cannot be used for file shares. - The VSI OpenVMS internationalization data kit (VMSI18N) must be installed for Samba to be able to correctly support international characters in file names. - For VSI OpenVMS 8.4-2L3 users it is recommended that RTL update VMS842L3I\RTL-V0600 be installed. - VSI SSL3 V3.0.8 or higher - VSI LDAP V2.6.3 or higher

-The reader should be familiar with the installation, configuration, and use of open source products such as Samba in the OpenVMS environment.
+The reader should be familiar with the installation, configuration, and use of open-source products such as Samba in the VSI OpenVMS environment.